USD ($)

 Near-duplicates differ slightly in spelling or formatting but refer to the same real-world entity (e.g., “Samir Gupta” vs. “Sameer Gupta”).

-Duplicate customers lead to incorrect lifetime value calculations.
-Duplicate transactions inflate revenue or usage counts.
-Duplicate logs distort behavioral analytics.
+1. Duplicate customers lead to incorrect lifetime value calculations.

-How duplicates are detected:
+How Duplicates are Detected

-2. Deduplication Rules Based on Priority Fields
+B. Deduplication Rules Based on Priority Fields

-Not all fields contribute equally to identifying a unique entity.
 For customers, email might be the most reliable.
 For shipments, tracking number might be most important.
 For bank transactions, timestamp + amount + account ID may define uniqueness.

 Without clear rules, you may accidentally delete valid entries or merge records incorrectly.

-Examples of Deduplication Keys:
+Examples of Deduplication Keys

 Customer records: email, phone number